Jewish actor Nehemia Persoff looks back on the ups and downs of his first 102 years - ExBulletin

 Persoff spent most of his fortune visiting the neighborhood cinema.
 The rest of his family weren’t so lucky, so when he got home for dinner he performed all of the roles in front of an audience made up of his parents and siblings.

-Having caught the theater bug, Persoff – thanks to the intervention of a girlfriend – landed a scholarship to the New Theater School of Drama.
+Having caught the theater bug, Persoff through the intervention of a girlfriend got a scholarship to the New Theater School of Drama.
 His first role was that of Karl Marx, for a show attended mainly by members of the Communist Party.

 After a lot of makeup work, but not a single line of dialogue, Persoff took the stage.
 The audience, recognizing the actor as Marx, erupted into a long 10-minute ovation.